onlykey/onlykey.github.io/README.md

 The decrypted message will be displayed or the decrypted zip file downloaded.

-{% include note.html content="Messages and files sent via Webcrypt are never sent over the internet.
+Messages and files sent via Webcrypt are never sent over the internet.
 The way it works is the necessary files are downloaded to your browser and all processing is done in your browser.
-Read more about [Webcrypt security here](https://docs.crp.to/webcrypt.html#security-goals)" %}
+Read more about [Webcrypt security here](https://docs.crp.to/webcrypt.html#security-goals)

 ## Benefits